michaeldmcqueen/harrierdesignco/_projects/ginger-and-baker.md

 ---

+Ginger & Baker is home to a market, bakery, restaurants, teaching kitchen, event spaces and some of the best patios in town, located in the historic renovated grain mill in Downtown Fort Collins it's a truly special spot.

-Brought in to work with Ginger and Baker's team on their existing Wordpress CMS, upgrading, adding new features, and continually improving performance, design and user experience.
-We've built new feature such as a online order sytem for their Pies and a Job Board for open positions and applications.
+We were brought in to work with Ginger & Baker's team on their existing Wordpress CMS, upgrading, adding new features, and continually improving performance, design and user experience.
+We've built new feature such as an online order sytem for their Pies and a Job Board for open positions and applications.